Things I’ve overthought

 Verifying localisation in iOS apps with Github Actions: the reinvented wheel

 By the end of this post we will build a Github Actions workflow to detect broken localisation keys in iOS projects; however this can be easily adapted to other cloud platforms (Travis, CircleCI, etc) and projects (Android, React, etc).
-Bonus: I will show how to quikly test that localisation files themselves are properly formatted or exist.
+Bonus: I will show how to quickly test that localisation files themselves are properly formatted or exist.

 This year I sent out quite a few proposals to the majority of mobile conferences in Europe.
 Some ignored me, the others replied with automated rejections.
 However, some accepted and it was fun.
 Here is what I've learned on the way.